-An analysis of the impact of rotavirus vaccine in 25 Gavi countries found that the rates of vaccination in all countries were highest, and risk mortality lowest, in the top two wealth quintiles’ coverage.
+Key Evidence: An analysis of the impact of rotavirus vaccine in 25 countries found that the rates of vaccination in all countries were highest and risk mortality lowest in the top two wealth quintile’s coverage.
 Countries differed in the relative inequities in these two underlying variables.
-Cost per DALYs averted is substantially greater in the higher quintiles.
+Cost per DALYs averted in substantially greater in the higher quintiles.
 In all countries, the greatest potential vaccine benefit was in the poorest quintiles; however, reduced vaccination coverage lowered the projected vaccine benefit.

 Rheingans, R., Atherly, D., and Anderson, J. 2012.
 Distributional impact of rotavirus vaccination in 25 GAVI countries: Estimating disparities in benefits and cost-effectiveness.
 Vaccine.
 30S:A14-A23.

 Key Evidence: Children in the poorest 20% of households in Laos have a 4-5 times greater risk of dying from rotavirus than the richest 20%.
 Consequently, rotavirus vaccination was almost five times more cost-effective in the lowest income groups in the Central Region than in the richest households in the wealthier North region.
 Thus, rotavirus vaccination has a greater potential for health gains and greater cost-effectiveness among marginalized populations.

 From the VoICE Editors: Note that these gains are dependent on improving vaccination coverage, access to health care and environmental health in these populations.

 Rheingans R, Anderson JD, Bagamian KH, Pecenka CJ 2018.
 Effects of geographic and economic heterogeneity on rotavirus diarrhea burden and vaccination impact and cost-effectiveness in the Lao People’s Democratic Republic.
 Vaccine.
 36.